TonyIvchenko/playground/README.md

 ## CI

-The GitHub workflow currently checks eleven things on every push and pull request:
+The GitHub workflow currently checks twelve things on every push and pull request:

 1. test collection from the repo root
 2. README code-block path validation for repo-managed paths like scripts, tests, notebooks, and service entrypoints